Efficient Arbitrary Precision Acceleration for Large Language Models on GPU Tensor Cores: CONCLUSIONS

 \section{CONCLUSIONS}

-\fc{In this paper, we present a comprehensive scheme to accelerate inference of ultra-low bit quantized large language models (LLMs) on GPU.} \fc{We first introduce a data format called bipolar-INT, which is suitable for symmetric quantization and conducive to parallel computation.} On top of bipolar-INT, we propose an INT \msb{MatMul} method applicable to arbitrary precision and design an efficient memory management system. \fc{Our evaluations demonstrate significant performance gains in both MatMul operations and LLM inference.
-For MatMul, our implementation achieves a 5.45$\times$ speedup compared to Nvidia's CUTLASS and up to 43$\times$ speedup over existing solutions.
-In LLM inference, our approach yields 3.9-6.7$\times$ speedup over FP16 models and 1.2-2$\times$ speedup compared to ultra-low bit quantized models using CUTLASS as the kernel.}
+\fc{In this paper, we present a comprehensive scheme to accelerate inference of ultra-low bit quantized large language models (LLMs) on GPU.} \fc{We first introduce a data format called bipolar-INT, which is suitable for symmetric quantization and conducive to parallel computation.} On top of bipolar-INT, we propose an INT \msb{MatMul} method applicable to arbitrary precision and design an efficient memory management system. \fc{Our evaluations demonstrate significant performance gains in both MatMul operations and LLM inference. \Msb{For MatMul, our implementation achieves a 2.4$\times$ speedup compared to Nvidia's CUTLASS.} In LLM inference, our approach yields 3.9-6.7$\times$ speedup over FP16 models and 1.2-2$\times$ speedup compared to ultra-low bit quantized models using CUTLASS as the kernel.}

 \begin{acks} This work was supported in part by the National Key R\&D Program of China under Grant 2022YFB4400600 and in part by the Postgraduate Research \& Practice Innovation Program of Jiangsu Province under Grant KYCX24\_0149. \end{acks}